Leave a Message

 Step 4: Choose a Real Estate Agent

 Can you shop for, look at, and ultimately make an offer on a home without a real estate agent?
-Technically yes, but why would you when it costs you nothing for an expert like me to take much of the stress off your shoulders?
-Not only will I help identify properties you might be interested in, arrange showings, and ultimately handle the offer process, but I also have an intimate knowledge of the market and many other important details that can affect the strength of your offer.
-In fact, we transform good offers into unbeatable offers, and we procure dream homes for our clients.
+Technically yes, but why would you?
+The value an experienced advisor and skilled negotiator brings to the table is worth far more than what it could "save" you by trying to do it all yourself.
+An agent has a fiduciary duty to his client, and working with a professional helps you avoid detrimental mistakes that could cost you far more.
+Plus, a good agent takes much of the stress off your shoulders.
+As your representative, not only will I help identify properties you might be interested in, arrange showings, handle the offer process, and take you through the entire escrow from start to finish (which includes too many details to list), but I will do it all in a manner that keeps you safe, informed, and confident in your decisions.
+Above all, I procure dream homes for my clients.
+There is no room for error.
 Looking back to Step 3, I encourage buyers to find an agent before choosing a lender and getting pre-approved.
 Most agents have worked with great lenders and know first-hand the differences between various types of lenders (e.g. brokers, direct lenders, credit unions, portfolio, etc.).
 Choosing the right financing can make a huge difference in your qualifications and the overall strength of your offer.
 (Continue to Step 5 )

 We are experts in winning and closing deals.